 4+ years in food supply chain, warehouse systems, and building relationships with local producers.

 Background in technology, eCommerce, and food supply chain.
-Hands-on builder of the Farmthru platform — from Shopify development and AI-powered customer support to automated supplier onboarding.
+Hands-on builder of the Farmthru platform — from Web/App development and AI-powered customer support to automated supply chain.
 Bringing a tech-first approach to a category that desperately needs it.

 Deep experience in food operations, logistics, and warehouse management.
 Built and managed supply chains connecting local producers to customers.
 Focused on operational excellence — the purchasing, quality, and fulfilment that make or break a food business.

-Raising capital for launch and an 18-month runway to hub breakeven.
+Raising capital for two hub launches and 24-month runway to network breakeven.

-AI demand forecasting, platform automation, supplier management tools.
+AI demand forecasting, platform automation, and supplier management tools.

 Farmthru is raising its pre-seed round from angels, private investors, and aligned backers who believe Australian families deserve a better grocery option.
 Leave your details below and we'll be in touch.